What Is Anxiety Disorder & How to Treat Anxiety

 Sometimes, however, it comes on quickly.
 It may be brought on by fears of things that aren’t likely to happen.
 Those changes to your heartbeat and breathing may be so severe that they cause chest pain and lightheadedness.
 (Source)

-You may even feel like you are going to die.
 This is called an “anxiety attack” or a “panic attack,” and it’s a major sign that you might have an anxiety disorder or a related condition.

 Does Having an Anxiety Attack Mean that a Person Has Anxiety?